Haridwar: Seven holy places (Sapta Puri)

 Ayodhya, Mathura, Haridwar, Kasi, Kanchi, Avantika and Dwaraka are the seven holy places.

 Note the use of the puranic name 'Maya' for Haridwar.
 As also the inter-change usage of Puri and Dwaraka.

 The Garuḍa Purāṇa enumerates seven cities as the giver of Moksha.
-Haridwar is said to be one of the seven most holy Hindu places (=Kṣetra) in India, with Varanasi usually considered the holiest.
+Haridwar is said to be one of the seven most holy Hindu places (=Kṣetra) in India.
 A Kṣetra is sacred ground, a field of active power, a place where Moksha, final release can be obtained.

+Culture

+Cuisine

+In 2002 meat sales were banned in the main city of Haridwar.
+The ban was upheld by the Supreme Court in 2004.
+No meat, fish, or eggs are sold within the city limits.

 Educational institutions

-Unipolaris Academy

-An Edtech startup in Haridwar providing live online classes through visualization techniques.